CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 81-89
    :lineno-start: 81

-Back to the ``compute_outputs`` function, the dwelling size in the informal backyards and informal settlements sectors is exogenously set as being the standard parametrized size of a "shack" (``shack_size`` parameter).
+Back to the ``compute_outputs`` function, the dwelling size in the informal backyards and informal settlements is exogenously set as being the standard parametrized size of a "shack" (``shack_size`` parameter).

 """"""""""""""""
 Equilibrium rent